 Student Parking Fee

-- Parking permits are required when classes are in session for all vehicles including those with handicapped parking permits and those attending athletic, theater, dance, music, and other college events.
+- Parking permits are required when classes are in session for all vehicles including those with handicapped parking permits and those attending athletic, theater, dance, music, and other college events, with the exception of VCCCD Board Meetings on campus (all lots) and athletic events in designated lots.
+The public will be ticketed if they do not park in designated lots during hours of enforcement.

 - Daily parking permits may be purchased for $2 from parking lot permit dispensers.